reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 ## Editing Posts

-We've already added a mutation endpoint to save new Post entries to the server, and used that in our `<AddNewPostForm>`.
+We've already added a mutation endpoint to save new Post entries to the server, and used that in our `<AddPostForm>`.
 Next, we need to handle updating the `<EditPostForm>` to let us edit an existing post.

 ### Updating the Edit Post Form